Fusang-Wang/featureMeasure/Measuring image data augmentation for generative models.md

 **论文的立意：争论的点** **悬而未决的问题** 参考顾老师提出的方法

+## 正文：

+## 1.Introduction

 ​	Deep Learning have made great progress in NLP, CV, SLAM and have brought enormous changes to our lives.
 While DL has proven its potential and ability in accomplishing computer vision tasks, it is generally accepted that the performance of Deep Learning Models relies heavily on the dataset.
 In industry scenario, the data is usually expensive and laborious to collect due to data privacy, require of expertise.
 A limited  and imbalanced dataset becomes a major obstacle in the implementation of AI.

 ​	Data Augmentation, aimed at extracting more information from the original data to enhance the training dataset have shown great results in tackling both limited dataset and classed-imbalance and is gradually becoming the key to the industrialization of Artificial Intelligence.
 Nevertheless, traditional data augmentation methods, encompassing geometric or color-space transformation, have reached a bottleneck in exporting and enriching the semantic feature of the data and spray a light on DL-based augmentation methods, especially Generative Models.

 ​	Generative Models have been widely and successful adapted in Automatic Driving, Medical Research or Computer Vision fields.
 While GANs have shown impressive ability in synthesizing exquisite fake samples that confuses human expert, they also suffers Model Collapse and hard to reach the Nash-equilibrium in Training.
 Generating exquisite fake images marks a successful stage of GAN models, and is usually evaluated by FID, FIS or directly by human eyes, yet the enhancement that GAN has brought to dataset(partially, how GANs conquer the Model Collapse) has merely been discussed.
 Recent GAN models express great ability to expand the feature of the original dataset, such as Info GAN (attribute editing) or styleGAN (feature synthesis).
 Well-trained GAN models can not only solve limited-data or class-imbalance, but also enrich the semantic feature of the original dataset.

-​

-​	In this paper, we tend to measure image data augmentation of generative models in a specially designed semantic feature space $F$.
+**Address the problem** ：解决什么痛点？

+​	The impressive performance of generative models expand our imagination on the use of machine creativity in data augmentation , nevertheless has generative models really augmented the data?
+Moreover, has the "creativity" of GAN really expand the semantic in the dataset?
+As a first investigation the this large problem, this paper tries to propose a evaluation model that measures the augmentation ability (concerning data sufficiency, class balance and feature expansion) for generative models.
 First, we propose the criterions on feature space based on the purpose of data augmentation and the nature of  GAN-based augmentation method (chapter 2).
 Secondly, we designed a semantic feature space satisfying the proposed criterions, also a OT-based measure is proposed in the semantic feature space compare the original and augmented distribution (chapitre3).
-Finally, we proposed a data augmentation evaluation method for GAN models, different GAN algorithms were tested to guide the selection and design of GAN in image data augmentation.( chapter 3 and 4) We found that stylegan and ... lead GAN-based augmentation method in .... . **address the problem** ： 生成模型的数据是否能用于AI模型的训练。解决什么痛点？
+Finally, we proposed a data augmentation evaluation method for GAN models, different GAN algorithms were tested to guide the selection and design of GAN in image data augmentation.( chapter 3 and 4) We found that stylegan and ... lead GAN-based augmentation method in .... .

 ​	The principle contributions of the paper are: